jhoerr/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 Prerequisits
 ------------

-YOu have an ssh key
+You have an ssh key

 Encryption
 ----------